nmstate/kubernetes-nmstate/docs/_pages/deployment-arbitrary-cluster.md

+---
-# Deployment on Arbitrary Cluster
+title: "Deployment on Arbitrary Cluster"
+permalink: /deployment-arbitrary-cluster/
+---

 In this guide, we will cover the installation of NetworkManager and kubernetes-nmstate on your arbitrary cluster.